For parents/carers with children from birth to one year.

 For parents/carers with children from three to four years.

-At the end of the Physibods term, children give a demonstration of the activities and skills they've learnt.
-They then take part in a graduation ceremony in front parents, charity patrons and invited guests which officially sends youngsters onto the next stage of their journey.
+At the end of the Physibods term, children give a demonstration of the activities and skills they’ve learned before they put on gowns to take part in a graduation ceremony in front of parents, charity patrons and invited guests which officially sends youngsters onto the next stage of their journey.

-For parents/carers to attend with a child from four to eight years.
+For parents/carers to attend with a child from four to nine years.

-The ABC programme aims to help children and parents to build positive relationships and strengthen communities through relationship building and structured play.
+Achieving Better Connections (ABC) aims to help children and parents to build positive relationships and strengthen attachment through structured play.

 There are four core dimensions which relate to both parent and child.

-- And nurture, to help children feel safe and secure.
+Nurture, to help children feel safe and secure

 Homemade blankets and quilts are kindly donated by a Charitable Organisation called Project Linus UK - Jersey Channels Islands group.